warmlogic/haikuincidence/README.md

 ### Install required packages

-1. Run the following command to install [Miniconda (Python 3)](https://conda.io/miniconda.html), create a conda environment, and install the required libraries:
+1. Run the following command to install [Miniconda (Python 3)](https://conda.io/miniconda.html) and the required libraries (installed in the `base` conda environment):

     ```bash
     ./python_env_setup.sh
     ```

-1. Log out and back in
+1. Log out and back in to ensure the `base` conda environment is active

 ### Additional setup